Convex-Dev/design/papers/performance.md

 ### Zero Belief propagation delay

 Because CPoS operated as a CRDT, Peers can immediately propagate a Belief as soon as they have perfromed a Belief merge.
 Propagating a new Belief as soon as one has been updated is the default behaviour for Peers, and is optimal for low latency performance.
+Because belief merges are idempotent, there is no harm in broadcasting a Belief multiple times.

 ### Delta Transmission

 Beliefs are large data structures, and it would be a significant performance cost if the entire Belief needed to be transmitted every time one was propagated - adding significant latency delays in Stage 4.
 Fortunately, we are able to send only the Deltas (changes) to a Belief in most circumstances.
 This is possible because:
-- Beliefs are structured as Merkle DAGs
+- Beliefs are structured as Merkle DAGs, allowing the integrity of the whole structure to be validated
-- We track which parts of a Belief have already been broadcast, and omit sending these again
+- We track which parts of a Belief have already been broadcast, and normally omit sending these again
 - Reveivers of Beliefs can verify the Belief by examining the cryptographic hashes from the root of the Merkle DAG, and in most cases confirm that they already hold the rest of the data structre required.
 If not, they can always recover by explicitly requesting a missing piece of data (which again, they can identify using the cryptographic hash)

 In many ways, Belief propagation can be seen as analogous to the efficient storage and merging of source code trees utilised in the Git version control system.

 ### Zero Block delay

 A potential major source of latency from the perspective of a Client would be a block delay, i.e. the need to wait between receiving a transaction and producing a Block containing the transaction (within stage 3).
-Traditional blockchains almost all have at least some delay here, either needing to wait for an allocated time at which a block can be produced as the "leader" of the network, or solving a PoW problem to earn the right to produce a block)
+Traditional blockchains almost all have at least some delay here, either needing to wait for an allocated time at which a block can be produced as the "leader" of the network, or solving a PoW problem to earn the right to produce a block.

 Convex solves this problem by implementing a zero block delay strategy:
 1. A Peer produces a Block immediately whenever it has at least one transaction
 2. Blocks can be submitted immediately at any time by adding the Block to the current Peer Belief and broadcasting it

-This approach means that it is possible, and even likely, that multiple Peers to submit Blocks for consensus simultaneously.
+This approach means that it is possible, and even likely, that multiple Peers will submit Blocks for consensus simultaneously.
 Fortunately, this is not a problem for the CPoS algorithm since sucessive Belief merges will efficiently resolve any conflicts and sort the Blocks into a stable consistent ordering.
-Hence we can allow a zero block delay strategy without compromising the overall conesnsus approach.
+Hence we can allow a zero block delay strategy without compromising the overall consensus approach.

-Although the overhead of producing aBlock is comparatively small, it is still more efficient to wait for a few transactions before producing a single larger Block.
+Although the overhead of producing a Block is comparatively small, it is still more efficient to wait for a few transactions before producing a single larger Block.
 Hence this behaviour is configurable by Peer operators who can then offer clients a trade-off between cost and latency.

 ### CVM Execution Time